Alex188dot/CorsoPython/Flask/Flask Supermarket/README.md

 <img width="2221" alt="choose products" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/2e08ca1d-296b-47f4-8a73-535c2f1f3d0d">

 It is important to note that the user can also leave any of these select options blank, as they are not all mandatory.
-The user will then directed to an order recap webpage:
+The user will then be directed to an order recap webpage:

 <img width="2216" alt="order confirmation" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/fefd0124-527b-4814-8fa0-bf3e50c2c6f6">